SEND choosing and applying for secondary school

 Most children with SEND are educated in mainstream schools, but depending on the complexity of your child’s needs, you may want to consider a specialist placement.

-All schools, including academies, free schools and maintained schools have a SEND Policy Information report (SENDIR) which sets out the school’s approach to SEND.
-Many schools also have an SEN policy.
+All schools, including academies, free schools and maintained schools have a SEND Information Report (SENDIR) which sets out the school’s approach to SEND.
+Many schools also have a SEND policy.
 Both are great places to start when you are choosing a school.
 Details of each school’s report and policy can be found on the individual schools' website.

-It is important for you to note that if your young person is being assessed for special educational needs – including an Education, Health and Care needs assessment - you should follow the standard process for applying for a secondary school place.
+It is important for you to note that if your young person is being assessed for special educational needs – including an Education, Health and Care (EHC) needs assessment, you should follow the standard process for applying for a secondary school place.

-If your child or young person does not have an Education, Health and Care Plan you will have to apply for a secondary school place in the same way as other parents.
-Find out how to apply for a secondary school
+If your child or young person does not have an Education, Health and Care plan (EHC plan, often referred to as EHCP) you will have to apply for a secondary school place in the same way as other parents.
+Find out how to apply for a secondary school.

 Choosing a mainstream school